 In 2012, Lucy moved to Eldoret and got herself a job as a house help.
-RWPL heard Lucy’s story through her employer and after establishing that her need was genuine she got enrolled into the KGF program.
+RWPL heard Lucy’s story through her employer and after interacting with her, she got enrolled into the KGF program.
 Through sponsorship from Loys and Sonja Mather, Lucy completed her high school education and scored a mean grade of C+ and got admission to Laikipia University where she is currently pursuing an undergraduate degree in Education.

-Dilex and Purity are also beneficiaries of the program.
+Dilex and Purity are also among the many beneficiaries of the program.
 View her success story here.

 A total of 103 students have been supported over the years since its inception of the program.
-As of 2019, 25 beneficiaries of the program are in the job market around the country, 34 in the various universities and colleges all over the country, 22 are done with High school and are waiting to join tertiary colleges available, while 22 are currently in high school.
+As of 2020, 25 beneficiaries of the program are in the job market around the country, 36 in the various universities and colleges all over the country, 24 are done with High school and are awaiting to join tertiary colleges available, while 19 are currently in high school.